Comparison of semi-supervised deep learning algorithms for audio classification: Introduction

-In the MixMatch algorithm, a successful data augmentation technique called mixup~\cite{zhang2018mixup} is used.
+In MM and RMM, a successful data augmentation technique called mixup~\cite{zhang2018mixup} is used.
 It consists of mixing pairs of samples, both the data samples and the labels with a random coefficient.
 We propose to add mixup to the three other SSL approaches, namely MT, DCT and FM, which do not already use it.
 The results reported in this article will highlight the positive impact of mixup in almost all our experiments.

-This paper's contributions are two-fold: i) the application and comparison of recent SSL methods for audio tagging on three different datasets, ii) the modification of these methods with the integration of mixup resulted in systematic accuracy gains.
-We shall see that in most cases, MixMatch outperformed the other methods, closely followed by FixMatch+mixup.
+The article contributions are mainly two-fold: i) the application and comparison of several recent SSL methods for audio tagging on three different datasets, ii) the modification of these methods with the integration of mixup, which resulted in systematic error rate reductions.
+We shall see that in most cases, MM outperformed the other methods, closely followed by FixMatch+mixup.

 The structure of the paper is as follows.
 Section~\ref{sec:aug_mixup} describes the augmentations we used and the mixup mechanism at the core of the present work.
-Section~\ref{sec:ssl} describes the four SSL methods, Section~\ref{sec:exp} presents the experimental settings, and finally, Section~\ref{sec:results} presents and discusses the results.
+Section~\ref{sec:ssl} describes the five SSL methods, Section~\ref{sec:exp} presents the experimental settings, and finally, Section~\ref{sec:results} presents and discusses the results.